nidhigurukumar/nidhigurukumar/README.md

 ----

-## Data Science Intern – GenAI & NLP May 2025 – Aug 2025
+## Data Science Intern – GenAI & NLP
-Publicis Sapient | Bengaluru, India
+Publicis Sapient | Bengaluru, India | May 2025 – Aug 2025

 - Built a multimodal retrieval system using CLIP embeddings and pg-vector with HNSW indexing, enabling natural-language search across an unstructured catalog of images and video frames.